TAPEZONE128/.github/profile/README.md

 Each repository under TAPEZONE128 will be structured to reflect specific subjects or learning events.
 Documentation may include:

 - **Lecture Notes** for major subjects.
-- **Workshop Resources** from seminars and events attended inside/outside the college. (course related)
+- **Extracurricular Resources** summarizing insights and experiences from workshops and seminars.
-- **Event Participation Reports** summarizing insights and experiences from workshops and seminars.
+- **Event Participation Reports** from seminars and events attended inside/outside the college. (course related)

 | Yr | Lecture Notes | Course Title |
 |---|-------------|-------|